openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 Assumptions:
 ------------

   #.
-DVS switches must be provisioned by using vCenter firstly and manually
+The VDS must be provisioned by using vCenter firstly and manually.

   #.
-There must be a mapping between physical network and DVS switch:
+There must be a mapping between physical network and VDS:

-  3. VLANs will be used as a tenant network separation by KVM’s OVS and ESXi’s DVS (must be the same for tenant network regardless which switch type OVS or DVS)
+  3. VLANs will be used as a tenant network separation by KVM’s OVS and ESXi’s VDS (must be the same for tenant network regardless which switch type OVS or VDS)

   #.
 There must be an ability to:

-    #. create / terminate network on DVS
+    #. create / terminate network on VDS

-    #. bind port on DVS to VM
+    #. bind port on VDS to VM

-    #. disable state of the neutron network / port on DVS
+    #. disable state of the neutron network / port on VDS

     #. assign multiple vNIC to a single VM deployed on ESXi